foucdeg/x-plane-map/README.md

 FAQ
 ---
  Q: X-Plane won't start anymore, I get a "udp_socket_read udp_init failed" error message.

- A: Open file Output/Preferences/X-Plane.prf, in your X-Plane directory, look for the lines starting with _rcv_port, _snd_port and _flr_port
-	and check that the port values are 49000, 49001 and 49002 respectively.
+ A: Open file Output/Preferences/X-Plane.prf, in your X-Plane directory, look for the lines starting with `_rcv_port`, `_snd_port` and `_flr_port` and check that the port values are 49000, 49001 and 49002 respectively.
 After that, X-Plane should be able to restart.

 I ALSO HAVE A QUESTION FOR YOU: